stoner is a package to help with various tasks involving

 stoner::stone_load(transformed_data, con, allow_overwrite_scenario_type = TRUE)

-has conventionally been in lower-case, and in the form disease-coverage_type
+id has conventionally been in lower-case, and in the

-state, then the import fails with an error.in-preparation
+import fails with an error.in-preparation requirement, in the

 stoner::stone_load(transformed_data, con, allow_overwrite_scenario_description = TRUE)